AksoEo/docs/api/logging.md

 # Logging
 ## API calls
-All calls made to the AKSO API are logged and stored for a customizable amount of time.
+All calls made to the AKSO API are logged and stored for a configurable amount of time.
 The following information is stored:

 | Datum        | Description                                                                                                   |
 | ------------ | ------------------------------------------------------------------------------------------------------------- |